 - If you need quiet time away from your studies, the walk around Lake Wintergreen is peaceful, fairly easy, and takes less than an hour.
 Try the walk in the fall, when foliage is at its peak.

-- At the top of the ridge on a good day, you can see New Haven Harbor and Long Island Sound.
+- On a good day, you can see New Haven Harbor and Long Island Sound at the top of the ridge.
 From the South Overlook, you’ll see Sleeping Giant State Park, East Rock Park, New Haven, Long Island Sound, Long Island – and the SCSU campus.

 Getting into the Water